The Ultimate Guide to Iceland's Diamond Circle

 To finish off your time exploring the lake in the most luxurious manner possible, why not visit Mývatn Nature Baths?
 This gorgeous spa is considered to be a cheaper, quieter and more laid-back alternative to the more famous Blue Lagoon Spa, found on the Reykjanes Peninsula

-The Mývatn Nature Baths first opened in 2004, and people quickly realised that it was one of the best spots in the north-east to relax, be it under the Midnight Sun in summer or the Northern Lights in winter.
+The Mývatn Nature Baths first opened in 2004, and people quickly realized that it was one of the best spots in the northeast to relax, be it under the Midnight Sun in summer or the Northern Lights in winter.

 Dettifoss Waterfall